theneva/pg5500/README.md

 **The LedControl library**

 I decided to use the [LedControl library][1] for communicating with the MAX7219.
+The library includes functions like

+    void setLed(int addr, int row, int col, boolean state);

+and (to simplify use), the following.

+    void setRow(int addr, int row, byte value);

+These switch the requested LEDs on or off, and the only function I've really used for switching LEDs on and off is setRow(...).

 **The Fritzing model**